lfaucheux/PyLUCCBA/README.md

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/FLOWS%20TONNES%20co2eq%20%5Bcult-WHEAT%5D.png?raw=true" width="50%"/><img><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/FLOWS%20TONNES%20co2eq%20%5Bproc-WHEAT%5D.png?raw=true" width="50%"/><img></p>

 Once again, the two above charts unambiguously illustrate the time delay that exists between the cultivation of wheat and its proccesing into bioethanol, *i.e.* wheat cultivated in 2039 is used for the production of bioethanol planned in 2040.
-Also, note that these cultivation- and processing-related emissions are in *CO2eq* since *CH4* and *N2O* flows are considered as well, using their relative global warming potentials -- relatively to that of *CO2* -- as a basis of conversion.
+Also, note that these cultivation- and processing-related emissions are in *CO2eq* since *CH4* and *N2O* flows are considered as well, using their relative global warming potentials – relatively to that of *CO2* – as a basis of conversion.
 See calculation details at [PyGWP](https://github.com/lfaucheux/PyGWP).

-Finally the total emissions following a change in land use from improved grassland into wheat field are under the two types of annualization approach:
+Finally, under the two types of annualization approach, the total emissions following a change in land use from improved grassland into wheat field are:

     >>> cba.chart_of_total_unif_co2_flows_traj.show()
     >>> cba.chart_of_total_diff_co2_flows_traj.show()

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/FLOWS%20TONNES%20co2%20total%20%5Bunif-ETH%5D.png?raw=true" width="50%"/><img><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/FLOWS%20TONNES%20co2%20total%20%5Bdiff-ETH%5D.png?raw=true" width="50%"/><img></p>

-which, when monetized with a non-zero discount rate and compared in terms of absolute deviations from gasoline's valorized CO2 flows, lead to sensitivly different profile for the values of the project, see rather
+which, when monetized with a non-zero discount rate and compared in terms of absolute deviations from gasoline's valorized CO2 flows, lead to sensitivly different profiles for the values of the project, see rather

     >>> cba.chart_of_NPV_total_unif_minus_black_output_co2_flows_trajs.show()
     >>> cba.chart_of_NPV_total_diff_minus_black_output_co2_flows_trajs.show()

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/dNPV%20co2%20total%20%5Bunif-SPC-ETHvsOIL%5D.png?raw=true" width="50%"/><img><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/dNPV%20co2%20total%20%5Bdiff-SPC-ETHvsOIL%5D.png?raw=true" width="50%"/><img></p>

 Note the slop-change that occurs during the last year.
-This is due to the fact that cultivation and its associated emission flows generally -- depending on the type of final land use -- end one year before the end of the project, which structurally increases projects' carbon profitabilities.
+This is due to the fact that cultivation and its associated emission flows generally – depending on the type of final land use – finish one year before the end of the project, which structurally increases projects' carbon profitabilities.

 ### A note on the carbon profitability payback period

-Actually, it looks like extending the horizon of the project may be a good idea to see whether one of the two temporal profiles -- shown above -- exhibit positive values over the long run.
+Actually, it looks like extending the horizon of the project may be a good idea to see whether one of the two temporal profiles – shown above – exhibit positive values over the long run.
 Put differently, let's vizualize when the project exhibits positive carbon profitabilities for each annualization approach.

 •	*NB1: the project horizon must be long enough for such the payback period to exist.
 Hence the extension from 20 years to 50 years that is configured below.*

-•	*NB2: given that cultivation and its associated flows of emission generally -- depending on the type of final land use -- finish before the end of the project, projects' last years are structurally more environment-friendly, which increases projects' carbon profitabilities, in some cases to such an extent that these last year actually become the payback period, hence the NB1*.
+•	*NB2: given that cultivation and its associated flows of emission generally – depending on the type of final land use – finish before the end of the project, projects' last years are structurally more environment-friendly, which increases projects' carbon profitabilities, in some cases to such an extent that these last year actually become the payback period, hence the NB1*.

     >>> cba._clear_caches()         # we clear the cache of our instance since we are going to change a calculation parameter.
     GlobalWarmingPotential          # the tool enumerates the caches that have been cleaned.